 The irony is, it is not concealed that The Studio System made Esther a star (Hollywood was under no illusions it was an exclusive club that people had to conform to), so that same System that created the fantasy of Vicki Lester Talented Ingénue should be working to continue the fantasy of Norman Maine Great Actor, right?
 It is implied that whether Esther was an innately talented person or not, the System and its contractual embrace would birth a “star” no matter what.
 That’s what it was designed to do.
 The end result is ticket sales.
 And when Norman and Vicki look out over her hordes of screaming fans, he muses, “A star is born.”
 Because that’s exactly what the endgame always was.

 Co-written and directed by William A. Wellman (THE PUBLIC ENEMY), I think the intent of A STAR IS BORN is misunderstood over cultural changes and its many remakes: the latent “star” never worked her way through the ranks, or earned her place in the limelight – she was placed there by the System, and held her ground due to being talented as a coincidence.
-It hits home that anyone can become a star, through the molding of Hollywood.
+(Maybe a better name would’ve been A STAR IS MADE.)
+We get the distinct impression that anyone can become a star, through the molding of Hollywood.
 And if you want to believe Esther’s talent was instrumental in her success, well then the movie tells you that she only crashed through the impenetrable walls of the Studio System because she made the right hookup with the right guy.
 She was getting Weinsteined before Weinstein even existed!
 All this movie leaves out are the number of blowjobs she had to give.

 Norman marries Esther on the condition that he becomes dependable, reliable and stops drinking.
 Shyeh royt.
 Her career takes off and his stalls.
 A reviewer larks, “If Maine swam across the Pacific, the papers would keep it a secret!”
 As it happens, Maine does try to swim across the Pacific…

-While Esther/Vicki is busy on pictures, benefits and appearances, Norman is reduced to staying home and taking phone messages for her, while a leading man that we simply hear of as “young Pemberton” keeps taking his roles.
+While Esther/Vicki is busy on benefits, publicity appearances and – ahem – moving pictures, Norman is reduced to staying home and taking phone messages for her, while a leading man that we simply hear of as “young Pemberton” keeps taking his roles.
 (Why does Vicki keep coming home in her movie costumes that she wore for the day?
 Like the filmmakers are trying to convey she’s coming home from a hard day at the office and her office happens to be “moving pictures.”
 So childish.
 As if Liz Taylor went home dressed as Cleopatra, or Charlton went home dressed as Moses.)

 Vicki Lester wins the Best Actress Oscar.
 (In 2017, we are at the 90th Annual Academy Awards.
 In this film, it is the 8th — yes, the EIGHTH!)
 Norman interrupts the ceremony, drunk.
 We know he’s drunk because now he’s acting theatrical, and his bowtie is undone (how uncouth!).
 Still not slurring his words, Norman berates the Academy, pooh-poohs Vicki’s Oscar and asks to receive a Worst Actor Award (long before Adam Sandler and Pauly Shore – although, if you insist, dude, that’s a pretty piss-poor portrayal of a “drunk”).
 Movie ensures that Norman does not say one bad word against Vicki, so as not to come across as jealous or petty.
 It’s purely a case of alcohol mixed with Brylcreem.